Toggle menu

 Examples include:

-• A property which was previously a second home and is now a holiday let
+• A property which was previously a second home and is now a holiday let.

 • A domestic property which has been fully converted to a shop or other business, and no one now lives there.

-Split or merge a property
+Split or Merge a Property

 If your property has been split into two or more elements (domestic or business), they may need to be re-assessed for Council Tax or Business Rates to reflect this.